wit-hdip-comp-sci-2025/programme-faq/unit-1/panelnote/note.md

 ## 3. When & how do I pay the fees?

-All enrolled students will receive a registration link in an email from SETU from **December 6th**.
-Use this link to complete your online registration.
-A fee of €900 must be paid as a once-off up front payment.
+For Springboard Students, a fee of €900 must be paid as a once-off up front payment.
 This represents 10% of the course fee, the remainder is paid by Springboard.

-If your employer is sponsoring the €900 fee payment, please complete your employers name and address details on the online registration form.
-SETU Finance will then dispatch an invoice to your employer.
+SETU Finance will be in contact with you in due course to arrange payment.

 Please note ‘returner’ applicants are exempt from the fee payment of €900.
-If you have  queries please contact Joan at [jmangan@wit.ie](mailto:joan.mangan@setu.ie)
+If you have  queries please contact Joan at [joan.mangan@setu.ie](mailto:joan.mangan@setu.ie)

 ## 4. I have accepted the offer, what happens next?

-By December 11th, please also do the following:
+By December 18th, please also do the following:

 - Sign up and in to our Slack organisation (Q.6)
 - Sign up for a Github account (Q.7)